Hyperbolic links associated to Hamiltonian subgraphs in simple $3$-polytopes: Links consisting of mutually unlinked circles

-It is easy to see that each link $C_\Gamma$ corresponding to a Hamiltonian cycle, theta-graph or $K_4$-graph on a simple $3$-polytope $Q$ consists of trivial circles.
-Moreover, as it was shown in Corollary~\ref{cor:HClinked} in the case of a Hamiltonian cycle on a simple $3$-polytope each circle is linked to at least one other circle, in particular $C_\Gamma$ is nontrivial.
+In this section we will give a criterion when the link $C_\Gamma$ corresponding to a Hamiltonian cycle, theta-subgraph or $K_4$-subgraph in a simple $3$-polytope $P$ consists of mutually unlinked circles.
+It is easy to see that this link consists of trivially embedded circles.
+Moreover, as it was shown in Corollary~\ref{cor:HClinked} in the case of a Hamiltonian cycle in a simple $3$-polytope each circle is linked to at least one other circle.

-\begin{construction}[Cutting off a vertex of $\Gamma$] Let $\Gamma$ be a~Hamiltonian theta-graph or a~Hamiltonian $K_4$-graph on a simple $3$-polytope $Q$ and $v$ be one of its vertices.
+\begin{construction}[Cutting off a vertex of $\Gamma$] Let $\Gamma$ be a~Hamiltonian theta-subgraph or a~Hamiltonian $K_4$-subgraph in a simple $3$-polytope $P$ and $v$ be one of its vertices.
 Then there is an operation of cutting off the vertex $v$, see Fig.~\ref{VcutH}.
-It produces a new polytope $\widehat{Q}$ with a triangle instead of the vertex $v$.
-If we chose one of the three faces of $Q$ (or, equivalently, $\Gamma$) containing $v$, then we can build uniquely a new Hamiltonian theta-graph or $K_4$-graph $\widehat{\Gamma}$ on $\widehat{Q}$ such that the edge of the new triangle corresponding to the chosen face belongs to $M_{\widehat{\Gamma}}$.
-From the representation of $\Gamma$ on the coordinate rays of the octant with $v$ corresponding to the origin it is clear that the link $C_{\widehat{\Gamma}}$ is obtained from $C_\Gamma$ by an~addition of a trivial circle (for the theta-graph) or two trivial circles (for the $K_4$-graph) lying in disjoint topological balls disjoint from $C_\Gamma$.
-It follows from the~Steinitz theorem that for $\widehat{Q}\ne \Delta^3$ this operation is reversible: if $\widehat{Q}$ has a triangle incident to a vertex $v$ of $\widehat{\Gamma}$, then this triangle can be shrinked to obtain a~new simple $3$-polytope $Q$ with the Hamiltonian graph $\Gamma$ such that $(\widehat{Q},\widehat{\Gamma})$ is obtained from $(Q,\Gamma)$ but cutting off a vertex.
+It produces a new polytope $P'$ with a triangle instead of the vertex $v$.
+If we chose one of the three faces of $P$ (or, equivalently, $\Gamma$) containing $v$, then we can build uniquely a new Hamiltonian theta-subgraph or $K_4$-subgraph $\Gamma'$ on $P'$ such that the edge of the new triangle corresponding to the chosen face belongs to $M_{\Gamma'}$.
+From the representation of $\Gamma$ on the coordinate rays of the octant with $v$ corresponding to the origin it is clear that the link $C_{\Gamma'}$ is obtained from $C_\Gamma$ by an~addition of a trivial circle (for the theta-subgraph) or two trivial circles (for the $K_4$-subgraph) lying in disjoint topological balls disjoint from $C_\Gamma$.
+It follows from the~Steinitz theorem that for $P'\ne \Delta^3$ this operation is reversible: if $P'$ has a triangle incident to a vertex $v$ of $\Gamma'$, then this triangle can be shrinked to obtain a~new simple $3$-polytope $P$ with the Hamiltonian graph $\Gamma$ such that $(P',\Gamma')$ is obtained from $(P,\Gamma)$ but cutting off a vertex.
 On the level of graphs these operations correspond to the addition and the deletion of an edge near the vertex $v$.